 Jae Jung’s Laboratory and Research Interests

-My laboratory studies Infection, Inflammation and Immunity (3I) and currently consists of twelve Postdoctoral Fellows, seven Ph.D students, three Master’s students, three research assistants, one visiting scientist and one administrator.
+My laboratory studies Infection, Inflammation and Immunity (3I) and currently consists of eight Postdoctoral Fellows, eight Ph.D students, six Master’s students, three research assistants and one administrator.

 1. Virus-Induced Cancer